AyushBhat/factory-image-flash-tools/README.md

 ## How to
 ### Steps to flash factory image
- 1. Download the factory image fastboot package from [Here](http://builds.cyngn.com/factory/tomato/cm-11.0-XNPH52O-tomato-signed-fastboot.zip)
+ 1. Download the factory image fastboot package from [here](http://builds.cyngn.com/factory/tomato/cm-11.0-XNPH52O-tomato-signed-fastboot.zip)

  2. Extract the contents of the fastboot package into a folder.

- 3. Download this flashing tools package from (link here)
+ 3. Download this flashing tools package from [here](https://github.com/YUPlayGod/factory-image-flash-tools/archive/linux-flashtools.zip)

  4. Extract the contents of the flashing tools zip into the same folder
     To make sure, check that system.img, boot.img etc files are in the same